macaodha/batdetect2/docs/source/how_to/tune-detection-threshold.md

   --detection-threshold 0.3
 ```

+Keep each threshold run in a separate output directory.

+That makes it easier to compare counts and inspect example files without mixing results.

 ## 3) Validate against known calls

 Use files with trusted annotations or expert review to select a threshold that
 fits your project goals.

+Check both:

+- obvious false positives,
+- obvious missed calls.

+If class interpretation matters downstream, inspect class ranking behavior as well, not just detection counts.

 ## 4) Record your chosen setting